 Applications are open for the seventh Astro Hack Week!
-The 2020 edition will be held at the Flatiron Institute in New York, USA, from August 31 to September 4, 2020.
+Due to this unprecedented times, the 2020 edition will be held completely remotely from August 31 to September 4, 2020.
 All scientists, including graduate students, senior undergraduates, faculty, postdocs, as well as anyone whose work relates to astronomy outside academia, are invited to apply to attend.
 We aim to select a diverse set of participants who span astronomy, adjacent fields like physics and methodological fields like statistics and machine learning, as well as the full range of novices to experts in data science-related topics.

 Due to the interactive nature of the workshop and our space constraints, we expect to cap attendance at approximately 50 people.
 Astro Hack Week is a mixture of data analysis summer school and unconference-enabled collaborative research, with about 35% of the workshop dedicated to tutorials, and the rest to open project work.
 There are no formal prerequisites.